Back from break, Blue Jackets sharp in routing Islanders 7-0

+In their first game following a five-day break, the high-energy Blue Jackets blew out the New York Islanders 7-0 Saturday as backup goalie Joonas Korpisalo earned his first career shutout.

-COLUMBUS, Ohio (AP) -- Josh Anderson and Nick Foligno each scored twice, sending the Columbus Blue Jackets to a 7-0 romp over the New York Islanders on Saturday.
+Josh Anderson and Nick Foligno each scored twice, and David Savard had a goal and three assists.
+Boone Jenner and Jack Johnson also scored to help the Blue Jackets end New York's three-game winning streak.

-The high-energy Blue Jackets didn't show any rust in their first game back following their five-day break, unlike many teams that have struggled coming out of the bye week this season.
-Columbus scored three times in the first period, chasing New York goalie Thomas Greiss.

-David Savard had a goal and three assists, Boone Jenner and Jack Johnson also scored and backup goaltender Joonas Korpisalo stopped all 24 shots for the Blue Jackets, who ended New York's three-game winning streak.
-Columbus has a comfortable hold on the top wild-card spot in the Eastern Conference, while the Islanders are in a tight race for the final playoff berth.
+Columbus has a comfortable hold on the top wild card in the Eastern Conference, while the Islanders are in a tight race for the final playoff berth.

-Greiss stopped 14 of 17 shots in the first period.
-His replacement, Jean-Francois Berube, saved 24 of 28.
+''My part was pretty easy today,'' said the 22-year-old Finn, who's been back and forth between Columbus and AHL affiliate Cleveland this season.

+''Korpi made some great saves in that first period to give us a chance to get our legs underneath us,'' Columbus coach John Tortorella said. ''That was a very important part of the game.''

-Johnson got Columbus started when his shot from the point bounced off the skate of New York's Nick Leddy and through Greiss' pads 5:19 into the game.
+Johnson got Columbus started when his shot from the point bounced off the skate of New York's Nick Leddy and through goalie Thomas Greiss' pads 5:19 into the game.

-Later in the first period, Cam Atkinson's shot from the left circle was stopped by Greiss, but the rebound trickled back out from between his legs and a charging Jenner tapped it in.
+Later in the first, Cam Atkinson's shot from the left circle was stopped by Greiss, but the rebound trickled back out from between his legs, and a charging Jenner tapped it in .

 Foligno capped the first-period barrage when he deked the goalie and scored on a backhand.

-The Blue Jackets outshot the Islanders 17-9 in the period, leading to Greiss' benching.
+The Blue Jackets outshot the Islanders 17-9 in the period, and Greiss was benched in favor of Jean-Francois Berube.

+It didn't seem to matter.
 Anderson kept it going 4:31 into the second with a sharp one-timer from the high slot off Jenner's pass.
 Late in the period, Anderson got another one when he picked the pocket of defender Thomas Hickey in the neutral zone and launched a rocket past Berube from the right circle.

 The highlight-reel goals continued in the third period when an airborne pass from Savard found Foligno for a breakaway 6:06 in.
-Savard got the seventh goal with 6 1/2 minutes left.
+Savard flicked in the seventh goal from the right circle with 6 1/2 minutes left.

+Greiss stopped 14 of 17 shots in the first period, and Berube stopped 24 of 28 the rest of the way.

+Islanders center John Tavares said there was plenty of blame to go around.

+''Clearly we were pretty off today,'' he said. ''What was disappointing the most was that we didn't even give ourselves a chance with the way we competed.
+It wasn't even mistakes or poor execution.
+We made it so easy for them to play against.
+It's tough to explain now.''

 NOTES: Columbus was without forward Matt Calvert and center Lukas Sedlak.
 Both have oblique strains.
-Recalled from Cleveland of the American Hockey League were Korpisalo and forward Markus Hannikainen. ...
+Markus Hannikainen was recalled from Cleveland of the American Hockey League. ...
 New York forward Cal Clutterbuck was out with an injury for the 15th time in 20 games.
 D Adam Pelech also was scratched. ...
-Columbus completed a seven-game homestand, its longest of the season. ...
+Columbus completed a 4-3 homestand, its longest of the season. ...
 Savard got his 100th career point with an assist on Johnson's first-period goal. ...
 New York is 2-1-0 during a stretch of nine straight road games.

 UP NEXT